http://www.suttonstjames.org/

 There is also a great deal more information about the

-village and general area, including Wawne and Stoneferry,
+village and general area, including Wawne and our former historic

-including a full list of graves in the churchyard.
+including a full list of graves in this churchyard.

 This is where you will also find photos